DrCheeseFace/dukit/README.md

 - [ ] fuzzy branch switching?
 - [ ] nice git log info
 - [ ] ez copy commit hashes
+- [ ] random other git porcelein shizz

+## Contributing
+- If you want to suggest a feature put in an issue with the feature request.
+- If you spot a bug (which there probabably are many), put in an issue with how to reproduce it.
+- If you want to contribute code, make a pull request. anything short of a war crime will probably be accepted.

 ![duck duck duck duck](duck.gif)